 C5 Units Units

 Required Recommended

 C5 Total academic units

 C5 English 4

 C5 Mathematics 4

 C5 Science 3

-C5 Of these, units that must be 1
+C5 Of these, units that must be lab 1

-lab '

 C5 Foreign language 2

 C5 Social studies 1

 C5 History 1

 C5 Academic electives

 C5 Computer Science

 C5 Visual/Performing Arts 1

 C5 Other (specify)

 Basis for Selection

-C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other
+C6 Do you have an open admission policy, under which virtually all secondary school graduates or students

+with GED equivalency diplomas are admitted without regard to academic record, test scores, or other

 qualifications?
-If so, check which applies: Open admission policy as described above for all students
+If so, check which T 1

-C6 C6 Open admission policy as described open admission policy and described open admission policy admission policy and described open admission policy and described open admission policy admission policy admission policy and described open admission policy admission pol
+C6 Open admission policy as described open admission policy and described open admission policy as described open admission policy and described open admission policy admission pol

-C6 selective admission for out-of-s Students, but
+C6 C6 selective admission for out-of-s Students, but

-C6 selective admission to some pi •
+C6 selective admission to some pi

-C6 other (explain): rogramo •
+C6 other (explain): - J

-1

-C 7 Relative importance of each of year, degree-seeking (freshmal ademic factors in first-time, first-
+C7 Relative importance of each of year, degree-seeking (freshmar ademic factors in first-time, first-

+C 7 year, degree-seeking (iresimal , 1

-C7 Very Important Important Considered Not Considered
+Very Important Important Considered Not Considered

 C7 Academic

 C7 Rigor of secondary school

-record
+~- record

 C7 Class rank

 C7 C7 Academic GPA Standardized test scores

-C7 Application Essay
+C7 Application Essay 1

-C7 Recommendation(s)
+C7 Recommendation(s) 1

-C7 Nonacademic
+C7 Nonacademic l l L l .

-C 7 Interview
+C7 Interview

 C7 Extracurricular activities

 C7 Talent/ability

 C7 Character/personal qualities

 C7 First generation

 C7 Alumni/ae relation

+C7 Geographical residence

-C7 C7 Geographical residence State residency -
+C7 State residency

-C7 Religious
+C7 Religious affiliation/commitment

-C1 affiliation/commitment

-C7 Racial/ethnic status
+C 7 Racial/ethnic status

 C7 Volunteer work

 C7 Work experience

-C7 Level of applicant's interest J
+C7 Level of applicant's interest

 SAT and ACT Policies

-C8 Entrance exams Yes No ī
+C8 Entrance exams 1 1/ 1

+C0 A Door your institution make use of ECAT ACT or CAT Cubicat Toot Yes No

-C8A Does your institution make use of f SAT_ACT_or SAT Subject Test 103 140
+COA Does your institution make use of

-0071 scores in admission decisions for X
+scores in admission decisions for first-time, first-year, degree-seeking X applicants?

-applicants? , , ,

-C8A If yes, place check marks in the a appropriate boxes b elow to reflect you r institution's polici es for use in
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

-admission for Fall 2020.
+admission for Fall 2021.

-C8A De weedlen ADMISSION Consider if Nat II I
+C8A

-C8A Require Recommend Require for Some Submitted Not Used
+C8A Require Recommend Require for Some Consider if Not Used

-C8A SAT or ACT Х
+CSV SAT or ACT Х Submitted

-C8A ACT only
+ACT only ^

 SAT only

 C8A SAT and SAT Subject Tests or

-.
 ACT

 C8A SAT Subject Tests only

+If in although a the AOT in admini : d: ff

-If your institution will make use of for Fall 2020, please indicate whi used in the admissions process): ACT with writing required ch ONE of the follow •
+C8B If your institution will make use of • -

+for Fall 2021, please indicate whi used in the admissions process): wing applies, (rega aruicss or Wiletilef uie wiillig score w ılı DE

-C8B ACT with writing recommended 1
+CSB ACT with writing required 1

+ACT with or without writing accord tod -

-ACT with or without writing accep ted X 1
+COB ACT with or without writing accep leu X I

-· · •

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process: C8B SAT with Essay component required
+C8B If your institution will make use of the SAT in admission decisions for or first-time, first-year, degree-seeking applicants

+for Fall 2021 please indicate which ONE of the following applies (re- gardless of whether the Essay score will be used

+in the admissions process:

+C8B SAT with Essay component required

+C8B SAT with Essay component recommended